adlarkin/mjpl/README.md

 Features:
 - Joint-space planning via bi-directional RRT, with support for constraints
 - Cartesian-space planning
-- [Constraint interface](./src/mjpl/constraint/constraint_interface.py), which allows for defining arbitrary constraints
-- [IK Solver interface](./src/mjpl/inverse_kinematics/ik_solver_interface.py), which can be used for planning to pose targets
-- Trajectory generation via a [Trajectory Generator interface](./src/mjpl/trajectory/trajectory_interface.py)
+- Interfaces for constraints, inverse kinematics, and trajectory generation

 Limitations:
 - This library is designed for manipulator models that are composed of hinge/slide joints, and will not work with models that have ball/free joints.